Bing Zhang: Career

 a physical classification scheme, among others.
 His work has been found useful in interpreting the rapidly growing body of GRB data, and several of his predictions have been verified by observations.
 Together with Peter Mészáros and Pawan Kumar, Zhang wrote two influential review articles in the GRB field.
 He also wrote a comprehensive, 579 pages book on the physics of GRBs, which serves as an advanced textbook for graduate students and as a reference for researchers in the field of GRBs.

 Zhang has participated in a number of observational campaigns in collaboration with observers.
 Some major discoveries to which Zhang made significant contributions include: discovery of the first short GRB afterglow, discovery of X-ray flares following GRBs, discovery of the first jetted tidal disruption event, discovery of an X-ray transient marking the birth of a magnetar, and making a connection between fast radio bursts and a Galactic magnetar.

 Zhang is an advocate of using Breakthrough Starshot techniques to study "relativistic astronomy".
 He also suggested that Communicative Extraterrestrial intelligence (CETI) may use fast radio burst-like signals to communicate, and that one can use all-sky radio monitors to place quantitative constraints on the signal emission rate of CETI.

 Positions

 Zhang is an elected Fellow of the American Physical Society (2014).
-He holds the position of Distinguished Professor in the Department of Physics and Astronomy, as well as serving as Associate Dean for Research of the College of Sciences at the University of Nevada, Las Vegas.
+He served as Associate Dean for Research of the College of Sciences in 2018-2021, and is holding the position of Distinguished Professor in the Department of Physics and Astronomy, as well as Founding Director of the Nevada Center for Astrophysics at the University of Nevada, Las Vegas.